James Ihedigbo: Regular season

+Playoffs

 Personal life

 Ihedigbo was born to Dr. Rose and Apollos F. Ihedigbo, immigrants from Nigeria.
 Ihedigbo has three other brothers, Emeka, Nate, David and a sister, Onyii.

 Philanthropy

 Ihedigbo founded the HOPE Africa Foundation in 2008 to help provide educational services for underprivileged communities in Africa.
 The foundation offers a wealth of assistance to these communities in the form of scholarships, mentoring, funding, and developmental projects.

 Ihedigbo is also involved in the Nigerian Agricultural Technical Community College, founded by his parents.